gpantera/Gosh/GoshWorkingWithUs.md

 Make your bid on Guru.
 We will contact you to ask for your resume if you are a top candidate.

+## Common Mistakes to Avoid

+1. Bid an amount greater than our stated budget or make a "placeholder" bid.
+2. Create a bid that offers no details of why to hire you.
+3. Not show your real name as your Guru username.
+4. Not show your own headshot in your Guru profile.
+5. Refuse to provide your resume.
+6. Refuse to provide references.

 ## Deliverables

-Progress reports (a brief email), and code check-ins to git, are due at the end of each work day.
+At the end of your work day, progress reports (a brief email), and code check-ins to git, are due.
 That is, every weekday during your development.

 ## Schedule